-In addition to being in agreement with the policies in this handbook, Ecology & Evolutionary Biology graduate students must also be in agreement with the General Announcements and Code of Conduct.
-In the case of conflicting information, university-wide regulations take precedence over department-wide regulations, which take precedence over research group-wide regulations.
+In addition to the policies in this handbook, Ecology & Evolutionary Biology graduate students must also be in agreement with the General Announcements and Code of Conduct.
+In the case of any conflicting information, university-wide regulations take precedence over department-wide regulations, which take precedence over research group-wide regulations.
 When in doubt, students should seek help first at the graduate program level (graduate program administrator, faculty director of the graduate program, research advisor, and/or department chair) and then at the central administration level (office of graduate and postdoctoral studies).

-Please contact Susan Cates, Pedro Muniz, or Tom Miller with suggestions for additions or clarifications.
+Please contact Susan Cates, Denise Torres, or Tom Miller with suggestions for additions or clarifications.